 A pregnancy is said to be twin when two fetuses develop simultaneously in the uterus, resulting in the birth of twins.
 But this is not a multiple pregnancyThis would require 3 or more fetuses.
 Although twin pregnancies have been on the increase for several decades, they are still considered "at risk".

-How do twins form during pregnancy?
+How are twins formed during pregnancy?

 Before going into further detail, let's remember that there are two types of twin formation.
 A distinction is made between fraternal twins (dizygotic) and identical twins (monozygotic).
 The distinction is made on the basis of the type of fertilization.
-Only an ultrasound scan can reveal with certainty whether sthey are fraternal twins (dizygotic) or identical twins (monozygotic).
+Only an ultrasound scan can reveal with certainty whether they are fraternal twins (dizygotic) or identical twins (monozygotic).

 Dizygotic twins